1. 97% Fat Free

 11. Nutritionist Perfect Recovery

 Cows have a nutritionist!
 Dairy farmers rely on professional consultants to formulate their cows’ diets.
-These consultants routinely visit the farm to help answer any questions, sample feeds and ensures a cow is healthy and receiving a proper diet.
+These consultants routinely visit the farm to help answer any questions, sample feeds and ensure cows are healthy and receiving a proper diet.
 Computer software helps a consultant balance a cow’s diet to ensure she is receiving all the nutrients she needs to be healthy and produce healthy milk.

 Chocolate milk is a nearly perfect workout recovery drink.
 Compared to water and most sports drinks, it has double the carbohydrate and protein content – the perfect combination to replenish tired muscles after a workout.
 Its high-water content replaces fluids lost as sweat and prevents dehydration.
 Plus, it packs a nutritional bonus of calcium and includes just a little sodium and sugar — which help recovering-athletes retain water and regain energy.